 Habit 10: All or Nothing Approach to Dieting.
 We are living in a world of extremes - alternating between going like gang busters and giving up when results aren't achieved fast enough.

-How many of these excuses resonate with you?
+How many of these unhealthy habits resonate with you?
 While I hate to admit it, they all resonate with me.
-I’ve engaged in each of them at one time or another.
-And now as I read this book, I know I’m not alone.
-(Hurray for that.)
+I've engaged in each of them at one time or another.
+And now as I read this book, I know I'm not alone.